Madalag: Industry

 The center of commercial activities in Madalag is situated along the 1.50 km stretch of Navarette Street and at the Madalag Public Market located in the Poblacion.

 The municipality has 93 commercials establishment dominated by the sari-sari stores (37 or 39%).
 The others establishment (26 or 28.60%) serve as outlet for bakery, carinderias and other recreational services.

 Infrastructure

 Communication

-The communication system are operated by a wireless handset (cellPhone) distributed by SMART, GLOBE and SUN while the postal system is managed by the Philippines Postal Corporation.
+The communication system is operated by mobile signals distributed by Smart, Globe and Dito, while the postal system is managed by the Philippine Postal Corporation.
 The post office is managed by a postal master, and a mail sorter/carrier.
-There are no mail distribution and collection centers in the barangays, hence the residents go to the Poblacion to post or get their mails.
+There are no mail distribution and collection centers in the barangays, hence the residents go to the Poblacion to post or receive their mails.

 Power and energy

-There are 100 household in the barangay Poblacion of Madalag served by electricity with only 5 percent of households not served by power.
+There are 100 households in the barangay Poblacion of Madalag served by electricity with only 5 percent of households not served by power.
 The remaining twenty-four have electrical power.